acook/find_and_map/README.markdown

 module Enumerable; include FindAndMap; end
 ````

-Then you can use it to
+Then you can use it like this:

-For example:

 ````ruby
 {a: 1, b: 2}.find_and_map do |key, value|